 - Sensing or Intuition: This scale refers to how someone gathers and processes information.
 Sensing (S) means a person mainly believes information received from their external world.
 A sensing person pays more attention to facts and details and prefers hands-on learning.
 Intuition (N) means a person believes information received from their internal or imaginative world.
 Someone who is more intuitive looks for patterns and prefers to think more in terms of possibilities.

 - Thinking or Feeling: The thinking (T) in a personality type means the person prefers to interpret or process data based on logic and facts.
 They tend to solve problems in an impersonal way.
 Someone with feeling (F) places a greater emphasis on feelings and making other people comfortable.
 A feeling person would make a decision based on emotion – what the person feels she should do.

 - Judging or Perceiving: The fourth scale reflects how a person implements the information he or she has processed.
 The judging (J) means that person prefers structure and is uncomfortable with ambiguity.
 This person organizes all of her life events and always sticks to plans.
 Those who perceive (P) tend to be more flexible and adaptable to most situations.
 This person is inclined to improvise and explore alternative options.

-Each personality type can be assigned a four-letter acronym of corresponding combination of preferences.
+Each personality type can be assigned a four-letter acronym of corresponding combination of preferences across each dichotomy.
 The eight extroverted personality types include: